divey-khandelwal/E-commerce-website-clone/README.md

 # Amazon Clone

-This project is a clone of the Amazon website that I built using HTML and CSS.
-It recreates the core layout and design elements of Amazon’s homepage, including a responsive header with a search bar, navigation bar, product listings, and a well-structured footer.
-I paid close attention to replicating Amazon's user-friendly interface to provide a similar experience in terms of design and layout.

-In addition to the static layout, I have included a functional button "Today's Deals" on the page.
-When clicked, this button (Today's Deals) navigates the user to a different page, adding a layer of interactivity to the project.
-This functionality was implemented by linking a separate HTML file to ensure seamless navigation.

-This project was primarily developed to sharpen my front-end development skills by focusing on structuring HTML and applying CSS for a visually appealing design.
-Moving forward, I plan to expand the project by incorporating more interactive features like JavaScript-based functionalities and perhaps even backend integration.
+# Overview
+I created this Amazon clone using HTML and CSS to mimic the design and layout of the Amazon website.
+The main purpose of this project was to practice and enhance my front-end development skills by replicating an e-commerce website interface.
+Features
+•	Responsive Layout: The page includes a navigation bar with a search bar, product display sections, and a footer.
+•	Navigation: A button is implemented on the page that, when clicked, redirects users to another page, providing basic interactivity.
+•	Clean Design: The overall look closely resembles Amazon’s design, focusing on user experience and a clear layout.

+# Purpose
+The goal of this project was to:
+•	Understand and apply HTML and CSS to create a visually appealing web layout.
+•	Learn how to structure web pages effectively.
+•	Implement basic navigation between different pages for a more interactive user experience.

+# Future Improvements
+•	Add JavaScript for enhanced interactivity (e.g., search functionality, product filtering).
+•	Integrate a backend to handle user data and transactions.
+•	Make the design more dynamic with animations and hover effects.